 You can use opt-in forms, quizzes, and surveys to get a better understanding of your prospects and their needs.

 The questions you ask should be as specific as possible.
 For example, again, if you are selling dog food, asking leads if they have any pets will not help you determine if they have a need for your product.
-Instead, ask them if they have any dogs, if they are thinking about getting a dog, and, perhaps, what the most important thing is they look at when determining which dog food to purchase.
+Instead, ask them if they have any dogs, if they are thinking about getting a dog, and, perhaps, what the most important thing is they look for when determining which dog food to purchase.

 STRATEGY 5: THE BANT METHOD